 BI217 Human Anatomy & Physiology 2

 This course, which is a continuation of BI216 Human Anatomy & Physiology 1, involves the study of structure, function, and regulation in the human organism.
 Topics include blood, peripheral nerves, the cardiovascular system, lymphatics, the respiratory system, the excretory system, the endocrine system, the reproductive systems, the digestive system, and metabolism.
 Laboratories involve vertebrate dissection, the use of prosected human cadavers and human skeletal materials, microscope work, non-invasive human experimentation, and possibly animal experimentation.
 Prerequisite: BI216 Human Anatomy & Physiology 1, permission from the Dean of Life and Health Sciences..
 Students enrolled in Life and Health Sciences Center programs are recommended to complete this course before beginning their specialized program coursework.
 Students with transfer credit for BI216 Anatomy and Physiology 1 must complete a three-hour orientation to the use of prosected human cadavers before participating in the BI217 Human Anatomy and Physiology 2 laboratory.
-Transfer students must meet with the Dean of Life and Health Sciences thirty days before beginning this course.
+Transfer students must meet with the Associate Dean of Mathematics and Natural Sciences.
 See when this course is offered ...

 MA110 Elementary Statistics